robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Would the next size up be more comfortable?"

-He looked up then.
+He looked up then and startled.
 Sarah was glaring at him.

 "Oi!
 Girlfriend!
 Relax."
 Bree's voice bounced off the wall.

 Sarah's demeanour didn't change.

 "Are you saying I'm—"